 | RecordLength | 4 | Total record size including filename |

-| Major / Minor version | 2 + 2 | Currently 2.0 |
+| Major / Minor version | 2 + 2 | 2.0 for everything you will see in practice |

 | FileReferenceNumber | 8 | MFT entry + sequence of the file |